roblav/vis-reg-tool/README.md

 Each pair of images should be named the same if they are not you will get an error.
 You can have as many pairs of images as you like but it may be worth batching your images in to sets of 10 and generating multiple reports.

-## Step 1 - Create reference and test images directory
+## Step 1 - Added reference and test images

-In the top level create an 'images' directory.
-In this directory create a 'reference' and 'test' directory.
+Add reference images and test images to the relevant folders in the 'images' directory.

 ```
 |_images